jeffrequina/qlient/README.md

     fetchOptions,
   )

-  //sample call with no token
+  //sample call with no token and no options bordsFetch(
-  bordsFetch(
     CONSTANT.__GET,
     `${__API_HOST+__API_PORT+__API_ROUTE}your_api_endpoint`,